dman777/gulp-newy/README.md

 ```
 ---------------------------------------------------------------------------------------
 ### Faqs
-* If there is no destination file, newy will automatically count file as new and pipe it through as any other file that is newer
+* If there is no destination file, gulp-newy will automatically count file as new and pipe it through as any other file that is newer

 ### Notes
-* What doesn't newy use options instead of a callback?
+* Why doesn't gulp-newy use options instead of a callback?
   Because 'one size does not fit all'.
-I have found with other types of modules of the same type I was restricted and could not do what I needed.
+I have found with other modules of the same type I was restricted and could not do what I needed.
 * Why doesn't this module use promises?
   Promises are simply not needed in this case and to use them adds unnecessary overhead.
 * Why aren't you using batch style operations?